curriculum intent &

 At Ashford Oaks we have a unique, exciting and aspirational curriculum which challenges, motivates and meets the needs of our context and learners.
-Following an extensive curriculum review in 2019, we based our curriculum on the Monkey-Proof Box by Jonathan Lear.
-Ongoing review of the curriculum has confirmed that this meets the needs of our context, with adaptions being made to develop a truly bespoke curriculum for our environment, and raise standards further.
+We are proud of our curriculum.
+It engages our children with its focus on exciting projects.
+In order to ensure coverage is broad and balanced and that skills are progressively taught throughout the primary phase in a robust and interconnected way, we have recently adopted the ‘Cornerstones Maestro’ framework.
+Ongoing review of the curriculum has confirmed that this will meet the needs of our context, with adaptions being made to develop a truly bespoke curriculum for our environment, and raise standards further.

 Key features of our curriculum intent that run through all subjects and year groups are:

-Opportunities for pupils to Discover, Explore and Create
+Opportunities for pupils to Engage, Develop, Innovate and Express

 Challenging pupils of all abilities to achieve their very best